 In the last few years, the necessity to cope with the physical and extemporaneous aspects of live events has been faced by artists and exhibition centres in the field of the visual arts also in Italy by discovering an area which is a cross between the performance and the fine/visual arts.

 Serge Laurent, responsible for the Centre Pompidou - Dep.
-Développement Culturel - Les Spactacles Vivants, in Paris; Joachim Gerstmeier of Siemens Art Program - Germany, based in Munich, in charge for Dance and Theatre, the most active division on the performing arts; and the curator Cristiana Perrella - Gallery Arts Programme - The British School At Rome.
+Développement Culturel - Les Spectacles Vivants, in Paris; Joachim Gerstmeier of Siemens Art Program - Germany, based in Munich, in charge for Dance and Theatre, the most active division on the performing arts; the curator Cristiana Perrella - Gallery Arts Programme - The British School At Rome; and Mario Bufano, curator at Centro per l'Arte Contemporanea L. Pecci in Prato.
+All of them will present their experiences during a public discussion chaired by the forum coordinator, Roberto Grandi, massmedia expert and professor of international cultural and communication studies.